runpod/runpod-python/docs/getting_Started.md

 # Getting Started

-The runpod python library is a powerful library providing SDK functions, API access, and CLI commands for interacting with the runpod platform.
+The RunPod python library is a powerful library providing SDK functions, API access, and CLI commands for interacting with the RunPod platform.

 ## Credentials File